minjii1079/discord-music-bot/README.md

 This project was also the first time I worked with FFMPEG and yt_dlp. yt_dlp is a command-line audio/video downloader that I used to retrieve the requested music while making sure to disable downloading, as I would only want the song to be played once.
-It has been set up to only take the first search result, as that is typically the desired output.
-Once the URL is retrieved, a source is then created where the URL is passed through `FfmpegOpusAudio` for processing, along with the specified options.
+It has been set up only to take the first search result, as that is typically the desired output.
+Once the URL is retrieved, a source is then created where the URL is passed through `FFmpegPCMAudio` for processing with volume control functionality, along with the specified options.
 This source is called by Discord and plays through the voice client, which is how you hear the song coming out of the bot's "mic".
 The program reaches completion after finally logging to the discord.log file.
 Once the song is finished, a new one can be requested with the same command as mentioned above.